Creativice-Oy/graph-simplemdm/docs/jupiterone.md

 ## Integration Walkthrough

-### In Datastax Astra
+### In SimpleMDM

+1. Sign-up for a SimpleMDM account
-1. In the dashboard, click on Current Organization > Organization Settings
+2. In the dashboard, under Account, click API
-2. Go to Role Management > Add Custom Role and create a role
-3. Set the name of the custom role
+3. Click Add API Key
-4. Check the following roles:
+4. Provide a name for the API Key

-   - View DB
-   - Read IP Access List
+5. Set the permission for the following roles `read` and `none` for the rest:

-   - Read User
+   - Account
-   - Read Organization
+   - Apps
-   - Read Custom Role
+   - Devices

-5. Enable "Apply permissions to all databases in this organization"
-6. Click Create Role
+6. Click Save
-7. Go to Token Management
-8. Under Select Role, click the role you created
-9. Save the details.
+7. Under Secret Access Key, click `reveal` and save the details.
+This will serve as your API Key

 ### In JupiterOne

-TODO: List specific actions that must be taken in JupiterOne.
-Many of the following steps will be reusable; take care to be sure they remain accurate.

 1. From the configuration **Gear Icon**, select **Integrations**.
-2. Scroll to the **Datastax Astra** integration tile and click it.
+2. Scroll to the **SimpleMDM** integration tile and click it.
 3. Click the **Add Configuration** button and configure the following settings:

-- Enter the **Account Name** by which you'd like to identify this Datastax Astra account in JupiterOne.
+- Enter the **Account Name** by which you'd like to identify this SimpleMDM account in JupiterOne.
 Ingested entities will have this value stored in `tag.AccountName` when **Tag with Account Name** is checked.
 - Enter a **Description** that will further assist your team when identifying the integration instance.
 - Select a **Polling Interval** that you feel is sufficient for your monitoring needs.
 You may leave this as `DISABLED` and manually execute the integration.
-- {{additional provider-specific settings}} Enter the **Datastax Astra API Key** generated for use by JupiterOne.
+- {{additional provider-specific settings}} Enter the **SimpleMDM API Key** generated for use by JupiterOne.

 4. Click **Create Configuration** once all values are provided.